Meet Our Faculty

 Ray Gray has been a professional storyteller since 1977.
 He has been an artist-in-residence with the PA Council on the Arts, is a co-founder of the Mid-Atlantic Storytellers, and the President of Patchwork, the Philadelphia Storytelling Guild.
 He is the author of The Christmas Snowman, and has produced and directed videos about storytelling and storytellers for PBS and Closely Watched Films.
 Ray has performed recently at the Annenberg Center, the New York Public Library, the Philadelphia Folk Festival, the National Storytelling Conference and the Franklin Institute.
 Mr. Gray has been telling stories at the Michener since 2005.

-Linsey Griffin is currently the Choral and Musical Director at Tohickon Middle School in Central Bucks School District.
-She previously taught for 7 years at Butler, Mill Creek, Titus, and Warwick Elementary Schools as a General Music teacher.
+Linsey Griffin is currently the elementary general music and choral director at Butler Elementary in the Central Bucks School District.
+She previously taught at Tohickon, Linden, Mill Creek, Titus, and Warwick Elementary Schools.
 Mrs. Griffin graduated from Indiana University of Pennsylvania with a Bachelors Degree in Music Education with a double major in Voice and Piano.
 She earned her Masters of Education from Gratz University.
-When she is not teaching or making music, she can be found rescuing shelter dogs with the PSPCA.
+When she is not teaching or making music, she can be found rescuing shelter dogs with the PSPCA and enjoying her family.

 A top inker in the comic book industry, Scott Hanna has been drawing and inking comics for over 25 years.
 His work has been published in over 100 graphic novels and he’s inked well over 15,000 pages of comics art.
 Known for his very adaptable inking work and finishes that enhance the pencil work of a wide variety of artistic styles.
 At Marvel Comics, Scott has worked on all of the top characters at the company, including Spider-Man, the X-Men, IronMan, the Hulk, Daredevil, Thor and Wolverine.
 Industry awards include the “Inkwell” Awards: 2012 Most Adaptable Inker, 2012 Props Award, 2011 Favorite Inker, 2011 Most Adaptable Inker, 2010 Most Adaptable Inker.
 Wizard Magazine’s Wizard Fan award: 2004 Best Inker.
 The Eisner award: 2002 Best Serialized Story.
 Scott has been teaching and lecturing on Comics, Graphic Novels, and sequential art since 2002.
 Scott is currently teaching Sequential art and drawing classes at the Arts and Fashion Institute in Bucks County.PA.
 The School was started by his wife, Fashion Designer Pamela Ptak.
 He is also working for both Marvel and DC on numerous titles.